-If the channel_listen_ip (If the node version is less than v2.3.0, check listen_ip) set in the chain is 127.0.0.1 or 0.0.0.0 and the channel_port is 20200, the applicationContext.xml configuration does not need to be modified.
+If the rpc_listen_ip set in the chain is 127.0.0.1 or 0.0.0.0 and the channel_port is 20200, the applicationContext.xml configuration does not need to be modified.
 If the configuration of blockchain node is changed, you need to modify applicationContext.xml.
 For details, please refer to SDK Usage Document.